 Uncle Joe Kirk welcomes the walkers

-Turrbal elder Uncle Joe Kirk offered a traditional Welcome to Country in his native tongue, then translated it to English, before the walkers set off on their trek.
+Turrbal elder Uncle Joe Kirk offered an Acknowledgement of Country in his native tongue, then translated it to English, before the walkers set off on their trek.

 “Welcome.
 May the spirit of Turrbul, the ancestors of the land, be with you forever and during this walk,” Uncle Joe said.